velicanu/production/QCD_Pt_X_X_5020GeV_TuneCUETP8M1_cfi_GEN_SIM_PU_FOREST/README.md

 for i in `seq 1 10` ; do crab submit -c runForestAOD_PbPb_MIX_75X_${pthats[$((i))]}/crabConfig.py; done
 ```

-*7. once the jobs finish running, merge them with hadd and document the sammples on the HiForest twiki: https://twiki.cern.ch/twiki/bin/view/CMS/HiForest2015
+*7. once the jobs finish running, merge them with hadd and document the samples on the HiForest twiki: https://twiki.cern.ch/twiki/bin/view/CMS/HiForest2015